Reggie Bullock Player Props: Mavericks vs. Hornets

-Reggie Bullock's Dallas Mavericks take the court versus the Charlotte Hornets at 8:30 PM ET on Friday.
+The Dallas Mavericks, Reggie Bullock included, square off versus the Charlotte Hornets on Sunday at 1:00 PM ET.

-If you'd like to place a bet on Bullock's props, we look at his available ones, providing some stats and trends, below.
+With prop bets available for Bullock, let's examine some stats and trends to help you find good wagers.

 Reggie Bullock Prop Bets vs. the Hornets